payneio/wild-cloud/apps/README.md

 kustomize create --autodetect
 ```

 After running these commands against your own Helm chart, you will have a Kustomize directory structure that can be used as a Wild Cloud app.
+All you need to do then, usually, is:

+- add an app manifest (a `manifest.yaml` file).
-All you need to do then, usually, is add a `manifest.yaml` file and replace any hardcoded values with Wild Cloud variables, such as `{{ .cloud.domain }}` for the domain name.
+- replace any hardcoded operator values with Wild Cloud operator variables, such as `{{ .cloud.domain }}` for the domain name.
+- modify how secrets are referenced in the Kustomize files (see above)
+- update labels and selectors to use the Wild Cloud standard:
+  - Replace complex Helm labels (like `app.kubernetes.io/name`, `app.kubernetes.io/instance`) with simple component labels
+  - Use `component: web`, `component: worker`, etc. in selectors and pod template labels
+  - Let Kustomize handle the common labels (`app`, `managedBy`, `partOf`) automatically
+- remove any Helm-specific labels from the Kustomize files, as Wild Cloud apps do not use Helm labels.